-- Wrongful dismissal: This is a common law claim that the dismissal was in breach of the terms of the contract of employment - Unfair dismissal: This is a statutory claim under the Employment Rights (Northern Ireland) Order 1996 (ERO) focusing on the reasonableness of the employer's decision to dismiss the employee or the way in which the dismissal was carried out
+- Wrongful dismissal: This is a common law claim that the dismissal was in breach of the terms of the contract of employment. - Unfair dismissal: This is a statutory claim under the Employment Rights Act 1996 (ERA) focusing on the reasonableness of the employer's decision to dismiss the employee and the way in which the dismissal was carried out.